 - a.
 Procure a replacement compressor kit.
 A list of items contained in the compressor kit is provided in Table 6-1. - b.
-If the unit is fitted with standard piping and the compressor is operational, pump the unit down (refer to paragraph 6.3.2).
-Skip to step e.
+If the compressor is operational, pump the unit down (refer to paragraph 6.4).

 Table 6-1 Compressor Kit